 At Pascack Valley Medical Center we believe that robots don’t perform surgery.
 They help your surgeon see more and do more.
 Home to the Mako Robotic Arm, and now the first hospital in New Jersey to offer the Senhance® Surgical System, Pascack Valley Medical Center is now the home of less invasive surgeries, smaller incisions, and faster recovery times for gynecological, bariatric, general surgery and orthopedic procedures.

-The latest surgical robotics technology enables surgeons at Pascack Valley Medical Center to provide a personalized surgical experience in the areas of Orthopedics, Gynecology, Bariatric and General Surgery with an emphasis on elevated patient care.
+The latest surgical robotics technology enables surgeons at Pascack Valley Medical Center to provide a personalized surgical experience in the areas of Orthopedics, Spine, Gynecology, Bariatric and General Surgery with an emphasis on elevated patient care.
 Through the use of micro instruments that leave minimal scars, the approach is robot-assisted – as surgeons still perform the surgery – for enhanced precision.

 Pascack Valley Medical Center uses the da Vinci System which is a robotic surgical platform designed to enable complex procedures of all types to be performed through 1 to 2 cm incisions.
 This system is used for a variety of surgeries including general, bariatric, urologic, gynecologic and more.